ZhipingYang/VerticalTree/README.md

 ## Vertical Tree

-> Provides a vertical drawing of the tree structure and view information about the tree‘s nodes
+> Provides a vertical drawing of the tree structure which can view information about the tree‘s nodes and supports console debug views & layers and so on

 #### 安装